 Research shows that irregular and longer periods of sleep make us even sleepier.
-Short napping for up to 30 minutes during the day improves your brain activity and quickly boosts mental and physical energy levels.
+Short naps of up to 30 minutes during the day improve your brain activity and quickly boost your mental and physical energy levels.
 However, naps any longer than that will diminish your overall sleep quality.
 It is critical that we take short naps or no naps at all during the day.
 This routine must also be observed on weekends as well.

 Quit Drinking Alcohol

-Alcohol consumption at night decreases the natural growth of human growth hormones during nighttime.
+Alcohol consumption at night decreases the natural growth of human growth hormones during the night.
 In order to avoid reduced sleep quality, you must eliminate all factors that disrupt your sleeping patterns, and this includes drinking alcohol before going to bed.

 Reduce Caffeine Consumption

 Caffeine consumption can be healthy for the human body.
-It boosts energy and focus levels, which helps a great deal in your overall daily performance.
-However, consuming caffeine at night doesn’t produce health benefits as it does during the daytime.
+It boosts energy and focus levels, which help a great deal with your overall daily performance.
+However, consuming caffeine at night doesn’t produce the same health benefits as it does during the daytime.
 Your brain functions slow down at night so that the body can naturally rest and relax.